danielmaartens/span_challenge_cpp/README.md

 - g++

 ### NOTE:
-- Results of your soccer league must be in a file with the following structure.
+- Results of your soccer league must be in a file with the following structure:

 ```